Portuguese CEAL tax: the complete guide (August 2024)

 The complete guide to the CEAL tax – alojamento local extraordinary contribution

-‘Mais Habitação’ (lit: more housing) is the name given to a set of legislative changes (Law No. 56/2023, of October 6, 2023) that aim to make it easier to access long term housing.
-To this end, the amendments to the law intervene in many factors and stakeholders in the Portuguese real estate market, from tenants to investors, including owners of short-term rentals (STRs).
+‘Mais Habitação’ (lit: more housing) was the name given to a set of legislative changes (Law No. 56/2023, of October 6, 2023) that aimed to make it easier to access long-term housing.
+To this end, the amendments to the law intervened in many factors and stakeholders in the Portuguese real estate market, from tenants to investors, including owners of short-term rentals (STRs).

-The most relevant measure from a tax point of view for the STR activity is the creation of a new tax: the CEAL (Contribuição Extraordinária sobre o Alojamento Local), which will now affect the vast majority of alojamento local owners.
+The most relevant measure from a tax point of view for the STR activity was the creation of a new tax: the CEAL (Contribuição Extraordinária sobre o Alojamento Local), which would affect the vast majority of alojamento local owners.

 READ MORE: ALL THE LEGAL CHANGES FOR SHORT-TERM RENTALS IN PORTUGAL – MAIS HABITAÇÃO